ElectApp/rl78flash/README.md

 ```

 # Usage examples
-Enter to rl78flash folder
+Enter to rl78flash folder and follow with example below
 ```
 cd rl78flash
 ```

-Or execute with full command
+Or execute from home folder
 ```
-pi@raspberrypi:~ $ rl78flash/rl78flash <command>
+$ rl78flash/rl78flash <command of example below>
 ```

-Show information about a target MCU and write a mot-image to it
+Show information about a target MCU, erase data flash and write a mot-image to it with the single-wire UART, Reset by RTS
 ```
-$ ./rl78flash -viva /dev/ttyUSB0 firmware.mot
+$ ./rl78flash -viva -nm3 /dev/ttyUSB0 firmware.mot
 ```

 Write an RL78/G10 part that have 2k of flash, verify and reset the MCU